On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Simulation studies

 \subsection{Himmelblau's function}

-Now, in line with the discussion in \refsec{sec:signd}, we show with an illustrative example that when the optimal point $\bx^{*}$ can be represented exactly in the available number format, we have that $\Vert \wt\bx^{(k)} -\bx^{*}\Vert\to 0$.
-On the other hand, when $\bx^{*}$ cannot be represented exactly, GD converges to the border of a neighborhood of $\bx^{*}$ whose size depends on $u$.
-Let us consider the minimization of the Himmelblau's function $F_3(\bx)=(x_1^2+x_2-11)^2+(x_1+x_2^2-7)^2$, using single-precision computation and fixed-point number representation with Q$8.8$.
+Now, in line with the discussion in \cref{sec:signd}, we show with an illustrative example that when the optimal point $\bx^{*}$ can be represented exactly in the available number format, we have that $\|\wt\bx^{(k)} -\bx^{*}\|\to 0$.
+On the other hand, when $\bx^{*}$ cannot be represented exactly, GD converges to a neighborhood around $\bx^{*}$.
+The size of this neighborhood is determined by the value of $u$.
+Let us consider the minimization of Himmelblau's function $F_3(\bx)=(x_1^2+x_2-11)^2+(x_1+x_2^2-7)^2$, using single-precision computation and fixed-point number representation with Q$8.8$.
 We remark that Himmelblau's function does not satisfy the PL condition for all $x$, but this is inconsequential for this test.
 The function $f$ has four global minimizers $\bx^*_i$, for $i=1,\dots,4$, known in closed form.
-In particular, we focus on the case where GD converges towards $\bx^*_1=[3,\,2]^T$, that is exactly representable, and when it converges to $\bx^*_4=[3.584428,\,-1.848126]^T$ that is not.
-In \reffig{fig:himmelblau_func} we report the averaged objective function values (over 30 runs) as the rounding scheme is chosen among $\rn$, $\csr$, and $\srh$.
-As anticipated, when GD converges to $\bx^*_1=[3,\,2]^T$, all the stochastic rounding methods retrieves the exact value $\bx^*_1$, while $\rn$ makes GD to stagnate due to the vanishing gradient problem.
-When the starting point is close to $\bx^*_4=[3.584428,\,-1.848126]^T$, all the rounding methods can only guide GD to a neighborhood around $\bx^*_4$.
+In particular, we focus on scenarios where GD converges towards two distinct points: $\bx^*_1=[3,\,2]^T$, which is exactly representable, and $\bx^*_4=[3.584428,\,-1.848126]^T$, which is not exactly representable.
+In \cref{fig:himmelblau_func} we report the averaged objective function values (over 40 runs) for different rounding schemes, i.e., $\rn$, $\csr$, and $\srh$.
+As anticipated, when the starting point is close to $\bx^*_4=[3.584428,\,-1.848126]^T$, all the rounding methods can only guide GD to a neighborhood around $\bx^*_4$.
+When GD converges to $\bx^*_1=[3,\,2]^T$, all the stochastic rounding methods retrieve the exact value $\bx^*_1$.
+However, $\rn$ causes GD to stagnate due to the problem of vanishing gradient.
+Additionally, in the context of utilizing $\csr$ to achieve convergence to $\bx^*_1$, \cref{fig:h4} shows the number of gradient components satisfying \cref{eq:condu_nostagnation}.
+It can be seen that with the progression of iteration steps, the number of gradient components satisfying \cref{eq:condu_nostagnation} gradually decreases.
+This trend suggests a transition in the updating process, first from Case I to Case III, and finally to Case II, aligning with the discussion after \cref{eq:gd_fp}.